Guiding your body into its natural state of wellness

 This medicine has been used for thousands of years.
-There is also plenty of evidence-based research which has found it improves a range of health conditions from a western medicine perspective.
+There is also evidence-based research which has found it improves a range of health conditions from a western medicine perspective.
 For example, check out this research published in the JAMA Internal Medicine journal: Acupuncture for Chronic Pain - Individual Patient Data Meta-analysis.

 It was found that: